MattFerraro/devsite/nextjs-blog/posts/caustics-engineering.md

 Unfortunately, this is not a problem that is solvable in the general case.

-We could try to integrate the normals manually, starting at one corner and working our way down the grid, but this method is not usually possible.
-If you have a grid of arbitrary normal vectors, in general there is no solid, continuous surface that can be constructed that has those normals.
+We could try to integrate the normals manually, starting at one corner and working our way down the grid, but this method is not usually possible while remaining continuous.
+If the integral of the normals running left to right pulls your surface up, but the integral of the normals running top to bottom pulls your surface down, there is just no smooth solution.

-A much better approach is to reach back to equation $(1.7)$, repeated here:
+A much better approach is to reach back to equation $(2.2)$, repeated here:

 $$
-\tag{1.7}
+\tag{2.2}
 \vec{N}_{xy} = \nabla h
 $$

 And to take the divergence of both sides:

 $$
-\tag{1.10}
+\tag{2.5}
 \nabla \cdot \vec{N}_{xy} = \nabla \cdot \nabla h
 $$

 Do you recognize the form of this equation?
 Adopting shorthand and swapping sides:
 $$
-\tag{1.11}
+\tag{2.6}
 \nabla ^2 h = \nabla \cdot \vec{N}_{xy}
 $$

-We arrive at yet another instance of Poisson's Equation!
+We arrive at yet another instance of [Poisson's Equation](https://mattferraro.dev/posts/poissons-equation)!
 We found $\vec{N}_{xy}$ in the previous section, and calculating the divergence of a known vector field is easy:

 $$
-\tag{1.12}
+\tag{2.7}
 \nabla \cdot \vec{N}_{xy} = \left( \frac{\partial}{\partial{x}}, \frac{\partial}{\partial{y}} \right) \cdot (\vec{N}_x, \vec{N}_y) = \frac{\partial{\vec{N}_x}}{\partial{x}} + \frac{\partial{\vec{N}_y}}{\partial{y}}
 $$